eleda77/eleda77.github.io/docs/vocab_list.md

 ### V {#header-title-22}
 **vagary** - an unexpected and inexplicable change in a situation or in someone's behaviour

+**valance** - a length of decorative drapery attached to the canopy or frame of a bed in order to screen the structure or the space beneath it; a dust ruffle

 **valorize** - give or ascribe value or validity to (something)